needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 After you import an asset, you can move the files to another destination folder.

 > **Note**:
-If the asset has optimized and converted files, these will be imported alongside the source files.
+If the asset has optimized and converted files, they're imported along with the source files.
 For more information, see [Optimize and Convert](https://docs.unity.com/cloud/en-us/asset-manager/optimize-and-convert).
-Once imported, you will only be able to upload these transformed files as new assets, they cannot be re-uploaded to the original asset.
+After import, you can upload the transformed files only as new assets.
+You can't re-upload them to the original asset.

 ## Browse imported assets